FAQ

 Please call us on 01865 904099 as soon as possible.

-We will try to rearrange your appointment for a time that suits you, but please be aware that there are a limited number of slots available.
+We will try to rearrange your appointment for a time that suits you, but please be aware that there are set days and times when we have our assessment clinics.

 I am feeling anxious about coming to the appointment, what should I do?